f1betting/OpenAPItoKrakenD/examples/krakend-cloud-run-service-account-plugin/README.md

-## Automatic cloud run deployment
+## KrakenD Cloud Run service account

-The action example in this folder automatically deploys the KrakenD gateway to Google Cloud Run.
+The action example in this folder automatically deploys the KrakenD gateway to Google Cloud Run with the [krakend-cloud-run-service-account](https://github.com/f1betting/krakend-cloud-run-service-account) plugin.
 This is done with secrets of the action's repository.

+The input folder contains the custom configuration files and an example OpenAPI specification.

 ### The secrets